LeenaShekhar/d3/README.md

 3. There are no layers in SVG, and no real concept of depth-- the pixel paint that is applied later obscures any earlies paints.
 4. Just like HTML elements, SVG elements exist in the DOM.

+### Datastructures and JavaScript

+1. Variables-- Loosely typed language.
+We can declare and name variables even before knowing what type of data they will store.
+Variables can store functions.
+2. Arrays-- Very handy.
+Group of same typeof data.
+3. Objects-- For complex datasets, you want to put your data into objects first for ovious reasons.
+4. JSON- Property-vale pairs.
+JavaScript works well with it- parsing is easy and fast.
+5. GeoJSON-- Formal syntax for storing geodata.